+a.
 Intersection Delay

 The principal objective of the intersection level of service traffic impact analysis is to identify whether the traffic from the proposed project when added to the short range planning horizon traffic will result in a significant impact and an unacceptable level of service.
-For definition purposes, the thresholds for acceptable level of service are as shown in Table 4.
+For definition purposes, the thresholds for acceptable level of service are as shown in Table 1.27.1 on the following page.